Thr 102 Play Analysis

 c. students will be able to demonstrate (by speaking and writing) an understanding of the implications of the interpreters of the playwright’s craft---actors, directors and designers.

-Extra credit: You may earn extra points (to be added to your test/quiz grades) if you volunteer for either of the main stage productions this semester—this includes if you are cast in The Christmas Schooner.
-Depending on the number of hours you devote to a production you may earn up to 40 extra points: examples follow.
+Extra credit: You may earn extra points (to be added to your test/quiz grades) if you volunteer for either of the main stage productions this semester—this includes if you are cast in OUR TOWN or you work backstage in a non paid capacity on the show.
+The same opportunity applies to THESE SHINING LIVES.
+Depending on the number of hours you devote to a production you may earn up to 35 extra points: examples follow.

 The breakdown of grades in this class.